 When sending your hearing aid to us for repair, please enclose a note explaining your issues (as best you can), concerns, or needed repairs such as:

 - Shell cracked

-- Volume control/button not working
+- The volume control/button not working

 When shipping hearing aids to our hearing aid repair lab, we strongly suggest that the hearing aids are placed in a crush-proof container such as a pill bottle or hearing aid case.
 Then place the hearing aid container in a sturdy shipping box for shipping.
-We also suggest that when shipping your hearing aids to our repair lab that you require a signature upon delivery and/or insure your package.
+We also suggest that when shipping your hearing aids to our repair lab you require a signature upon delivery and/or insure your package.
 HearSource cannot be held responsible for hearing aids damaged in shipping to us.